-- Financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - Loan commitments and financial guarantee contracts: generally, as a provision;

-- Where a financial instrument includes both a drawn and an undrawn component, and the Group cannot identify the ECL on the loan commitment component separately from those on the drawn component: the Group presents a combined loss allowance for both components.
+- Financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - Loan commitments and financial guarantee contracts: generally, as a provision; - Where a financial instrument includes both a drawn and an undrawn component, and the Group cannot identify the ECL on the loan commitment component separately from those on the drawn component: the Group presents a combined loss allowance for both components.
 The combined amount is presented as a deduction from the gross carrying amount of the drawn component.
-Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; and - Debt instruments measured at FVTOCI: no loss allowance is recognised in the statement of financial position because the carrying amount of the loss allowance is their fair value reserve in Consolidated Statement of Comprehensive Income.
+Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; and - Debt instruments measured at FVTOCI: no loss allowance is recognised in the statement of financial position because the carrying amount of these assets is their fair value.
+However, the loss allowance is disclosed and is recognised in the fair value reserve in Consolidated Statement of Comprehensive Income.